-So as soon as we had reached the agreement, we started the generator again and could use the amplifiers again and started full power operation again.
+So as soon as we had reached the agreement, we started the generator again and could use the amplifiers and started full power operation.
 We continued operating the whole day and were served by Khazem and Bahbah with traditional Mauritanian tea and meals.
-We really had luxury of having a great support team which actually allowed us to dedicate our time to the radio operation.
+We really had the luxury of having a great support team which actually allowed us to dedicate our time to the radio operation.

 To be honest, we also took off some 30 minutes to go to the sea for a refreshing dip and also to do a bit of clean up since we did not use fresh water for washing.

 Yet another full day of operating and again a jump into the sea which was very refreshing.

 We started at 7AM to took down the antenna and packing all the equipment and supplies.
 The boat was scheduled to leave the island at high tide which was around noon.
 We had to make sure that before 11 AM all equipment and supplies were at the beach, ready for lifting it aboard the boat.
 Surplus food was already given to the local families some days earlier and now we also left surplus water.

 We were rather fortunate that the whole morning it was cloudy and therefore no direct radiation of the sun.
 This was completely the opposite from the first day when we had to build the antennas with the sun burning on us.

 As a kind of donation, we left the two (operating) tables, two office chairs, two new car batteries and a roll of 100 meters thick rope.
 This was for the two fishermen who used their boat and helped us a lot.